APS ACTION International Clinical Database and Repository – Top 10 Series

 A research registry is a collection of information about patients who have a particular disease or condition.
 Investigators maintain this information for use in future research studies.

-Conclusions drawn from the data will be more reliable than if they were based on data collected from only a few people in a study in a limited location.
-The registry is not only large, but it is composed of a collaborative effort from multiple countries.
+Conclusions drawn from a large data set are more reliable than if they were based on data collected from only a few people in a study in a limited location.
+The APS ACTION registry is not only a large dataset, but it is composed of a collaborative effort from multiple countries.
 This kind of communication and sharing of information allows for the potential of expedited research.

-The APS ACTION Registry is taking place in the United States, Canada, Europe, South America, Asia, and Australia.
-We expect to include 200 patients at Hospital for Special Surgery and a total of 2000 patients around the world.
+The APS ACTION Registry is taking place in the United States, Canada, Europe, South America, and Asia.
+Currently there are approximately 1,300 international patients included in the registry.

 4. Why is the APS ACTION registry important?